-Leading epidemiologists say a global return of severe acute respiratory syndrome (SARS) — which wreaked havoc on the health care systems that had to deal with it — is almost inevitable.
+Leading epidemiologists say a global return of severe acute respiratory syndrome (SARS)—which wreaked havoc on the health care systems that had to deal with it—is almost inevitable.
 The current overriding concern is that SARS will resurface as a seasonal illness along with influenza and other respiratory infections.
-Indeed, it would be a surprising development if the emerging coronavirus did not return, said Julie Gerberding, MD, MPH, director of the Atlanta-based Centers for Disease Control and Prevention (CDC).
+Indeed, it would be a surprising development if the emerging coronavirus did not return, said Julie Gerberding, MD, MPH, director of the Centers for Disease Control and Prevention in Atlanta.

-Our speakers include Allison McGeer, MD, director of infection control at Mount Sinai and Princess Margaret Hospitals in Toronto.
-A veteran epidemiologist, she worked first hand with SARS patients and occupationally infected workers during the prolonged outbreak in Toronto.
-Hear the lessons learned by somebody who has dealt with this novel emerging pathogen.
+Our speakers are Allison McGeer, MD, director of infection control at Mount Sinai and Princess Margaret Hospitals in Toronto.
+A veteran epidemiologist, McGeer dealt first hand with SARS patients and occupationally infected workers during the prolonged outbreak in Toronto.
+Hear the lessons learned by somebody who has dealt with this novel emerging pathogen on the frontlines.

 If SARS returns, hospital emergency rooms will certainly be on those frontlines.
 To provide valuable guidance and critical insight in that setting, Susan E. Shapiro, PhD, RN, MSN, CEN, will outline valuable tips and procedures, in addition to addressing and clarifying recently updated CDC recommendations for SARS.
 Shapiro is a Post Doctoral Fellow in Risk Assessment and Intervention Research with Individuals and Families at Oregon Health & Science University School of Nursing in Portland.
 A career ED nurse and nurse manager before recently completing a doctoral program, Shapiro is the Emergency Nurses Association's representative to the CDC’s SARS task force.